 Investing $1,000 in Peer Lending

-One of my favorite new ways to invest $1,000 is through peer loans on Lending Club.
+Investing in peer loans isn’t yet as common as stock investing but it may soon be.
 Peer loans offer a lot of the benefits of fixed-income bond investing but pay higher returns and avoid some of the disadvantages of bonds.

 - Investing in peer loans through a retirement account means all the interest you receive is tax free for decades